clemensberndt/openshift-recipes/spring-boot-configmap/README.md

 # Camel Spring Boot Config Map Example

 ### Description
-The Simplest possible example that demonstrates usage of Camel Java DSL and Spring.
+Demonstrates usage of Camel Java DSL and Spring.
 It uses Kubernetes ConfigMap to pass the configuration to the docker container.

 This quickstart run Apache Camel in a standalone Java Spring Boot container.
 It is based on Fuse 6.2 hence Camel 2.15.1 and corresponding Spring version.

-### Run locally

-    mvn clean install exec:java

 ### Build the project